hmalcha/VisualLie/README.md

 https://hmalcha.github.io/VisualLie/

-If you want a local version of VisualLie, download the **VisualLie.html** file and open with your favorite web browser.
+For a local version of VisualLie, download the **VisualLie.html** file and open with your favorite web browser.

 ## Getting Started